yasingole/Dev-Ops-Project/README.md

 }
 ```

 Now to the main event of our VPC module.
-In order to create our VPC with the goal of deploying an NGINX server we will need the following resources:
+In order to create our VPC with the goal of deploying an Nginx server we will need the following resources:

 `Main.tf` Resources:
 - VPC